SPOILER WARNING FOR BLADE RUNNER 2049, YOU HAVE BEEN WARNED

 And so the film begins, and we are introduced to our primary, artificial characters: K (Ryan Gosling) and Joi.
 Already, these characters’ foundational scenes fall in line with a stereotypical gender binary: the active male, and the passive female.
 K is an updated replicant, serving as a Blade Runner, hunting down old replicant models for ‘retirement’, presumably due to their lack of ideological control which is a primary attribute of Niander Wallace’s technical redesign.
 Within his opening scene, we see K find and execute one of these replicants, Sapper Morton (Dave Bautista).
 Therefore, he is represented as active in his profession, displaying those generic male characteristics of aggression and tenacity, against those who would threaten the patriarchal status quo.
 On the opposite side of the spectrum, with Joi, we are introduced to her in the home: she is a hologram, installed within K’s house.
 She is first shown to us serving K his dinner, appearing in an outfit similar to that of a conservative housemaid.
 She then proceeds to alter her appearance, seeking approval and satisfaction from K. She is passive therefore, domesticated, submissive to the male.

-The significance of this claim is revealed as the film progresses, with it being the main crux of the plot: the elimination of the stereotype, the transcendence of convention, the realisation of a reality outside of patriarchy.
+The significance of this claim is revealed as the film progresses, it being the main crux of the plot: the elimination of the stereotype, the transcendence of convention, the realisation of a reality outside of patriarchy.

 Firstly, there is Joi.
-At first, we see her domesticated, a pristine image of a dying category from the time of Eisenhower and the nuclear family.
+At first, we see her domesticated, a pristine image of a dying category from the era of Eisenhower and the nuclear family.
 However, as every appearance of hers passes, she develops a freer personality, escaping the shackles of her inactivity.
 Firstly, K grants her an upgrade, whereby she can move without the confines of the scanner attached to K’s ceiling: freedom granted by the male.

-However, there is a sexual encounter later on where Joi, the hologram, projects her form over the body of a prostitute (Mackenzie Davis).
+However, there is a sexual encounter later on where Joi, the hologram, projects her form over the body of a prostitute, Mariette (Mackenzie Davis).
 This is initiated by Joi, whose desire for K goes beyond the form of the body, thus denying the necessity for that supposedly essential human element: she has agency, in spite of her not possessing a human form.
 Furthermore, Joi is the one to gift K with a new identity, outside of the replicant designation he has functioned under: she christens him Joe, a name he initially rejects but later adopts when he faces Rick Deckard (Harrison Ford) for the first time, indicating his acceptance of her active participation in forming his persona, away from Wallace’s suppression of the replicants’ individuality.

 The most significant moment, however, comes in Joi’s near-terminal decision to delete her software from K’s apartment in order to live solely in the transfer device he’d procured for her earlier on.
 This detaches Joi entirely from the domestic environment: she wants to leave, to be an active participant alongside K, and he accepts this, his replicant consciousness refusing the dominant human ideology of patriarchy.
 Wallace’s programming has failed and both Joi and K are able to co-exist as equals.

 This is an ingenious inversion of gender stereotypes that cements Blade Runner 2049 as a film that could never be accused of sexism.
 According to the laws of dominant narrative tropes, K would be the chosen child: he is the male, of course, why wouldn’t he be.
 But to have him realise that this simply isn’t the case, that he has effectively sacrificed everything, for nothing, is powerful and unconventional.
-Yet it isn’t met with an empathy that turns on this antithetic statement on gender assumptions.
+Yet it isn’t met with an empathy that confronts this antithetic statement on gender assumptions.
 Instead, what K begins to understand is that this is the right path for this world, that change is necessary.

 It is in a final scene, involving an oversized advertisement hologram of Joi, that K finally understands this fact.
 The figure of Joi is heavily sexualised within this scene: completely naked, she coaxes K to join her, do things with her, a proposition that he’d have perhaps taken at the beginning of the film.
 But with what Joi became, the changes she took in becoming a free agent, these turn him against that possibility.
 He stares emotionless at the hologram, bloodied, grasping the full weight of his decision.
 And he understands that the Joi he once had, the Joi free of the patriarchal grasp of Wallace and his fascist programming, was the one worth fighting for.
 He walks away from the hologram, with the intention of saving Deckard and returning him to his daughter.